ChristianCricchi/MilestoneProject1/README.md

 1. *What is your day to day role?*
    1. What are the activities that are carried out daily by your system?
    2. Interview potential users.
-2. *What function do you perferm?*
+2. *What function do you perform?*
    1. What are the function that are performed in your  system?
    2. Interview potential users.
 3. *What other function are present?*